Skip to content

 Staying active is crucial for joint health, but high-impact exercises like running can do more harm than good when your knees are compromised.
 A physical therapist can help you find activities that keep you moving without stressing the joint.
 Exercises like swimming, water aerobics, cycling on a stationary bike, or using an elliptical machine are excellent choices.
 These activities allow you to get a great cardiovascular workout and maintain muscle tone while putting minimal strain on your knees.
 Consistently engaging in these joint-friendly workouts is a key strategy for effective, long-term pain management and can significantly improve your overall quality of life.

-Adapt Your Daily Movements
+Making Small Changes to Your Daily Movements

 Sometimes, the biggest sources of knee pain come from small, everyday habits.
 A physical therapist can act as a detective, helping you identify movements in your daily routine that may be aggravating your condition.
 This could mean switching from high-impact sports to lower-impact alternatives like walking on flat ground or biking.
 It might also involve learning better body mechanics for simple tasks like getting out of a chair, climbing stairs, or lifting objects.
 Making these small but meaningful adjustments helps protect your knees from excessive strain.
 These adaptations support the healing process and empower you to maintain an active, healthy lifestyle without setbacks.